 cause the browser to resolve variants from client SDK state.
 For server-only personalization, render

-the resolved entry in the server-owned render path and use React Web SDK only for tracking and
+the resolved entry in the server-owned render path and use the client SDK only for tracking and

 controls.